Three days: North Wales experience

 The Wales Way is our family of touring routes that lead you to discover Wales on a self-guided tour.
 The three main routes take you along the wild shores and seaside towns of our Coastal Way, through The Cambrian Way snaking through the heart of Wales and The North Wales Way coastline.
 Here are a couple of short road trip ideas to inspire you!

 The North Wales Way takes you across the top of Wales.
-This four day itinerary takes you from the foodie heaven of Mold through Victorian seaside resorts to mighty castles on the coast, via spectacular scenery.
+This six day itinerary takes you from the foodie heaven of Mold through Victorian seaside resorts to mighty castles on the coast, via spectacular scenery.
 The tour finishes on the beautiful island of Anglesey.